ross-oreto/groovy-graphql/README.md

   * Ordering: order results according to one or multiple fields. ex: orderBy: ["lastName_asc", "firstName_asc"]
     * field_asc: ascending order
     * field_desc: descending order
+  * Properties are referenced using a single value collection with the property name.
+    * ex: id:[otherId] which equates to id == otherId, both database fields.